 Step 5.
 Inside Command Prompt, type:

 netsh interface ipv4 set subinterface “Your Network Name” mtu=1472 store=persistent

 Step 6.
 Lastly, hit Enter to execute the command.

 After that, exit the Command Prompt and restart your computer.
-Now, open your web browser again and try to access a few websites to see if the ERR_CONNECTION_RESET error message would still occur on your computer.
+Now, open your web browser again and try to access a few websites to see if the ERR_CONNECTION_RESET error message would still occurs on your computer.
 Similar issues to this problem are: kernel security check failure, driver power state failure, DPC watchdog violation, and wifi doesn’t have a valid ip configuration.

 This ends our guide on how to fix the ERR_CONNECTION_RESET error message on your Windows computer.
-If you find this article helpful, kindly share it to help others fix this specific issue on their computer.
+If you find this article helpful, kindly share it to help others fix this issue on their computer.